jimenasalinasgroppo/MDEF/docs/term3/04-MDEFest.md

 In this Miro board you can find our first draft.

 <iframe width="768" height="432" src="https://miro.com/app/live-embed/uXjVMVMmtdU=/?moveToViewport=-4524,-2835,18880,8155&embedId=36789642039" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>

+##Week 2 Day 1 - Defining an umbrella
+In this session the importance of defining locations and my team collaborated with Marc, Ahmed and Caglar under the Education umbrella.
+They wanted to focus on crafts and maker education while our focus is on defining futures with children.